-Regardless of whether you are requesting to receive or barring access to alimony, you need a competent legal team in your corner that knows the law.
-Though it may be tempting to try to come to an agreement yourself, a knowledgeable attorney can help you navigate Arizona’s complex alimony laws.
+Regardless of whether you are requesting to receive or barring access to alimony, you need a competent Phoenix spousal support lawyer in your corner who knows the law.
+Though it may be tempting to try to come to an agreement yourself, a knowledgeable family law attorney can help you navigate Arizona’s complex alimony laws.
 Especially if you are the spouse seeking maintenance, it is essential to have your interests in the hands of a professional who will fight for your rights.

-At the Law Office of Gillespie, Shields & Durrant, we have been practicing divorce law for over three decades.
+At the Law Office of Gillespie, Shields, Durrant & Goldfarb, we have been practicing divorce law for over three decades.
 Since 1985, we have helped our clients’ secure favorable outcomes when it comes to custody matters and spousal support.

 If you have any questions, contact our office for an initial consultation.
-Our team of Phoenix divorce lawyers will review the facts of your case and help you decide the best way to proceed.
+Our team of Phoenix spousal support attorneys will review the facts of your case and help you decide the best way to proceed.
 Let us help you get the outcome you deserve.

 “David Goldfarb is the epitome of a professional family attorney.
 Concise, detail oriented, forward thinking and a courtroom demeanor that a judge will acknowledge and understand.” – Don M.